 - It’s a huge mistake to make your about page simply about you.
 There’s a whole lesson in the Fizzle design course about this, but here’s a great article from Derek Halpern about it (check out his about page here).

 - You’ll need an email list provider.
-Look no further than MailChimp.
-Best place, hands down, for getting started.
-Here’s how to add a mailchimp form to your site.
-(If you’re pro already, ConvertKit.)
+Look no further than ConvertKit.
+Best place, hands down, for getting started, adding forms to your site, creating freebies and growing to infinity.

 - Create a very simple, clear homepage.
 Main goal here is to test for conversion and popularity of different messages in the headline, so extremely simple and strong text-driven design so there’s no confusion when someone lands on the page.

 - Create 3–7 headlines focusing on different things, touting different problems, solutions, methods, etc. My goal here is to see which topic this audience is the most interested in, so I want them to be different enough to matter. (e.g., testing “time management for dads” against “for dads who struggle with time management,” I would only be testing 1 topic idea.
 A better test would be “time management for dads” against “products every new dad needs” and other categorically unique headlines.)

 - Optional: researching topic ideas has been a big change for me this year.
 We talk about it at length here: How To Reverse Engineer Massively Shareable Content (FS086)

 - Put together a great picture of me.
 Work with a photographer, or setup something with a friend.
 Can’t overestimate how important this is.
 Your brain is a face recognizing machine extracting millions of bits of data in a split second from a single glance at an image of you.
 This is important.